 |689||colour||100||90 sec.||"pro vivid" film—higher colour saturation|

 Polaroid discontinued production of all film in 2009.
-Fujifilm, which continued making 100 series pack film until 2016, has also discontinued production of all their instant film.
-The impossible project has filled in the gap by producing SX-70, 600, spectra, and 8x10 (!) film in both colour and black and white.
+Fujifilm, which continued making 100 series pack film until 2016, has also discontinued production of all their instant pack film.
+A kickstarter called One Instant is selling handmade single exposure packs using old negative stock for around $15/photo, but the results are mixed (colours and uneven reagent spread).
+Polaroid (formerly Polaroid Originals/Impossible project) has filled in the gap by producing SX-70, 600, and 8x10 (!) film in both colour and black and white.
 Their 600 film is also available with various border colors and decorations.
-Although the impossible project has made film available, care must be taken to ensure the film is between 13 and 28 degrees celciusm when taking the photo.
-The film also has to be shielded from direct light when ejected from the camera for around 10 seconds, or the image will be washed out.
+Although Polaroid has made film available, it is not the same as what you might expect from SX-70 Time Zero or 600 film from Polaroid.
+Colours are more subdued and development time is slower.
 Currently, black and white film takes around 10 minutes to fully develop.
-Colour film takes around 40 minutes.
+Colour film takes around 15 minutes.

 One of the biggest problems with film that is out of date for more than 2 years is that the chemicals used for developing dry up.
 This happens slowly, so if you are using 2 or more year outdated film, you may notice that when you peel apart the film after developing, the chemicals didn't spread over the whole print.
-On very outdated film (5-10 years), the chemicals may be totally dried up so that the print falls away from the negative right after pulling it from the camera.
+On very outdated film (5+ years), the chemicals may be totally dried up so that the print falls away from the negative right after pulling it from the camera.
 Another problem with outdated integral film (SX-70, 600, 500, and Spectra film packs) is that the battery will not have enough power to run the camera or even eject the film.
-I had this happen to a 500 film pack I was saving for my Captiva camera.

 When you use outdated film, you may need to experiment with exposure compensation and development times.
-Outdated film may need a slight increase in exposure and longer development times.
+Outdated film may need a slight increase in exposure and longer development times and different film types will shift in colour.
+690 film is known to shift to yellow, while 669 shifts to green.

 The best place to store film is in a cool dark place.
 A fridge is ideal, as long as it doesn't have a reputation for freezing your veggies!
 Before using, you will need to warm it up at room temperature for a few hours.